malina-dva/Estimation-of-relative-abundance-of-species-in-metagenome-data/README.md

 You can obtain the results not only for S (species level) but any other taxlevel, by simply filtering the taxlevel column for it.
 Yet, the full lineage specification won't be available after running the step #6.
 In order to obtain it, we can use taxpasta
-## 7. Merge the bracken output files for the two samples using taxapasta and obstain the full taxonomic lineage for each species
+## 7. Merge the bracken output files for the two samples using taxapasta and obtain the full taxonomic lineage for each species
 Taxpasta works with python>=3.8, so it will be better if we create a whole new conda environment specifying the version of python needed for taxpasta to work
 ```{bash, eval=FALSE}
 conda create -n myenv python=3.8